Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 ✅ A good mix of action, strategy, and stealth

-✅ Still available digitally in modern releases
+✅ Still available digitally in modern editions

 ✅ More depth than many newer, faster shooters